Julia Angwin: Books

 Angwin is the author of Stealing MySpace: The Battle to Control the Most Popular Website in America and Dragnet Nation.
 In his New York Times "Sunday Book Review" of Stealing MySpace, Michael Agger described Angwin's "meticulously" detailed description of Rupert Murdoch's purchase of MySpace in 2005 from Intermix Media despite competition from News Corp and Viacom, as "so granular that it passes through boring into surreal."
 The Washington Posts Scott Rosenberg compared Stealing MySpace to Kara Swisher's There Must be a Pony in Here Somewhere: The AOL Time Warner debacle and the quest for the digital future.
 The Economist, Kirkus Reviews, and the Los Angeles Times gave Dragnet Nation favorable reviews.

-In a 2014 interview with Bill Moyers about Dragnet Nation, Angwin described reporters as "prime targets for Internet snooping" and "the canary in the coal mine" of internet privacy—the first to feel the "impact of total surveillance."
+In an interview with Bill Moyers about Dragnet Nation in 2014, Angwin described reporters as "prime targets for Internet snooping" and "the canary in the coal mine" of internet privacy—the first to feel the "impact of total surveillance."
 She said that as "watch dogs for democracy," journalists need to protect their sources.
 In a 2014 interview with Kirkus Reviews's Neha Sharma, Angwin said that she had become aware of data scraping while researching Stealing MySpace.
 To protect her own digital content, she began using Tails.

+Her third book, On Courage: How to be a Dissident in an Age of Fear (2026), was co-written with Ami Fields-Meyer.
+It originated as a 2025 essay for The New Yorker titled "So You Want to Be a Dissident?"
+The book draws on personal accounts of dissidents worldwide to describe how individuals and groups can resist political repression both alone and together.
+It uses examples from the civil rights movement, Czechoslovakia, Hong Kong, and Russia.
+The book also discusses nonviolent tactics people can use for resisting authoritarianism in their own communities.
+These include building networks of trust and mutual support, organizing boycotts, securing communication through layered encryption, crowdsourcing information about threats, and exposing flaws and inconsistencies in the system.

 Awards

-In 2003 Angwin was one of The Wall Street Journals staff reporters whose stories on the history and impact of corporate scandals in the United States, were acknowledged with a Pulitzer Prize for Explanatory Reporting.
+Angwin was one of The Wall Street Journals staff reporters whose stories on the history and impact of corporate scandals in the United States, were acknowledged with a Pulitzer Prize for Explanatory Reporting in 2003.

 She shared the 2011 Gerald Loeb Award for Online Enterprise for the story "What They Know."